bayulus/azuread/README.md

 <img src="https://github.com/bayulus/azuread/blob/main/img/5.PNG?raw=true" >

-<p>After installing Active Directory Domain Services (AD DS), the next step was to manually promote the server to a domain controller.
-This process involves configuring the server to manage and authenticate domain resources.
-I set the domain name to orgdomain.com, establishing it as the primary domain for the network</p>
+<p>After promoting the server to a domain controller, the system restarted.
+Upon reboot, I was able to log in using the same credentials used during the server creation, but now with elevated privileges as the domain administrator.
+During this process, the DNS server was also installed, which is crucial for resolving domain names within the network.
+This setup ensures that the domain controller can properly manage and authenticate resources in the `orgdomain.com` domain.</p>

 <img src="https://github.com/bayulus/azuread/blob/main/img/6.PNG?raw=true" >